• Skip to primary navigation

 Some dogs are going to struggle with the trails more than others.

-For example, Chihuahuas are probably going to get exhausted halfway through the hike.
-Then again, they are so small, you can just zip them into the front of your coat and give them a lift the rest of the way.
+For example, Chihuahuas will probably get exhausted halfway through the hike.
+However, they are so small that you can zip them into the front of your coat and give them a lift the rest of the way.

-Just be aware that lower energy dogs might need to be carried, so if your Great Dane isn’t much of a hiker, you’re going to have a hard time helping them out.
+Just be aware that lower-energy dogs might need to be carried, so if your Great Dane isn’t much of a hiker, you’ll have difficulty helping them out.
 Plus, good luck getting a 125-pound dog into the tent with you.

 Protective instincts

-While your dog can help keep you safe on the trails, some breeds might be a bit too good at their job.
+While your dog can help keep you safe on the trails, some breeds might be too good at their job.

 For example, Malinois dogs are extremely protective.
 This could make it difficult for them to settle in a tent because they will be constantly listening for threats.
 That means camping could be exhausting for them.